Defense blames co-defendant of man accused in slayings

 DOYLESTOWN, Pa.
-(AP) - The attorney for a man accused of helping his cousin kill three of four young men found buried at a suburban Philadelphia farm two years ago says his client was being “preyed upon by a psychopath.”
+(AP) - The attorney for a man accused of helping his cousin kill four young men and bury them at a suburban Philadelphia farm two years ago says his client was being “preyed upon by a psychopath.”

-Twenty-two-year-old Sean Kratz last year turned down a plea deal that would have helped him avoid a possible death penalty.
-His 22-year-old cousin, Cosmo DiNardo, pleaded guilty and faces life in prison.
+Sean Kratz, 22, last year turned down a plea deal that would have helped him avoid a possible death penalty.
+His cousin, Cosmo DiNardo, 22, pleaded guilty and faces life in prison.

-The four victims, ages 19 to 22, were found on the Solebury property after a five-day search in 2017.
+Bucks County prosecutors have alleged that Dinardo lured the four victims, ages 19 to 22, to his family’s Solebury farm under the guise of making marijuana deals.
+They were found after a five-day search in 2017, three of them set afire and placed 12 feet deep in an oil tank converted into a pig roaster.

+Assistant District Attorney Kate Kohler told jurors Wednesday that Kratz killed one of the victims and helped while Dinardo killed two others, then helped clean and cover up the evidence.
+Kohler said the two were “on a mission to kill, rob, burn and bury bodies.”

-Kratz’s attorney, A. Charles Peruto Jr., said Dinardo threatened to kill his client and his family if he didn’t cooperate, and he was then manipulated into giving a recorded confession.
+Kratz’s attorney, A. Charles Peruto Jr., said Dinardo threatened to kill his client and his family if he didn’t cooperate.
+He said DiNardo was the “lunatic,” not his client, who he said was “somebody preyed upon by a psychopath.”

-A prosecutor said Wednesday that Kratz had multiple opportunities to seek help.
+Kohler, however, said there were multiple times Kratz could have called for help or even turned the gun on DiNardo.
+She called the slayings “just something fun to do that day because they could.”

+Peruto said his client was later manipulated into giving a recorded confession that is expected to be played in court.
+Both men are also expected to testify during the trial.

 Sign up for Daily Newsletters